-In deciding what the phrase "bodies politic and corporate" means, furthermore, I do not see the relevance of the meaning of the term "public corporation."
-See ante, at 10, n.
-9. That is not the phrase chosen by Congress in the Dictionary Act, and the Court's suggestion that this phrase is coterminous with the phrase "bodies politic and corporate" begs the question whether the latter phrase includes the States.
-Nor do I grasp the significance of this Court's decision in United States v.
-Fox, 94 U. S. 315 (1877), in which the question was whether the State of New York, by including "persons" and "corporations" within the class of those to whom land could be devised, had intended to authorize devises to the United States.
-Ante, at 10, n.
-9. Noting that "[t]he question is to be determined by the laws of [New York]," the Court held that it would require "an express definition" to hold that the word "persons" included the Federal Government, and that under state law the term "corporations" applied only to corporations created under the laws of New York.
+The only contrary authority cited by the Court is United States v.
+Fox, 94 U. S. 315 (1876), in which the question was whether the State of New York, by including "persons" and "corporations" within the class of those to whom land could be devised, had intended to authorize devises to the United States.
+Ante, at 10.
+Noting that "[t]he question is to be determined by the laws of [New York]," the Court held that it would require "an express definition" to hold that the word "persons" included the Federal Government, and that under state law the term "corporations" applied only to corporations created under the laws of New York.
 94 U.S., at 320-321.
-The pertinence of these state-law questions to the issue before us today escapes me.
-Not only do we confront an entirely different, federal statute, but we also have an express statement, in the Dictionary Act, that the word "persons" in §1 includes "bodies politic and corporate."
-See also Pfizer Inc. v.
-India, 434 U. S., at 315, n.
-15.
+The significance of these state-law questions for the issue before us today escapes me.
+Not only do we confront an entirely different, federal statute, but we also have an express statement, in the Dictionary Act, that the word "persons" in § 1 includes "bodies politic and corporate."

 The relevance of the fact that § 2 of the Civil Rights Act of 1866, 14 Stat.
-27-the model for § 1 of the 1871 Act-was passed before the Dictionary Act, see ante, at 10, similarly eludes me.
-Congress chose to use the word "persons" in the

-1871 Act even after it had passed the Dictionary Act, presumptively including "bodies politic and corporate" within the category of "persons."
+27-the model for §1 of the 1871 Act-was passed before the Dictionary Act, see ante, at 10, similarly eludes me.
+Congress chose to use the word "persons" in the 1871 Act even after it had passed the Dictionary Act, presumptively including "bodies politic and corporate" within the category of "persons."
 Its decision to do so-and its failure to indicate in the 1871 Act that the Dictionary Act's presumption was not to apply-demonstrate that Congress did indeed intend "persons" to include bodies politic and corporate.
 In addition, the Dictionary Act's definition of "persons" by no means dropped from the sky.
 Many of the authorities cited above predate both the Dictionary Act and the 1866 Act, indicating that the word "persons" in 1866 ordinarily would have been thought to include "bodies politic and corporate," with or without the Dictionary Act.

 This last point helps to explain why it is a matter of small importance that the Dictionary Act's definition of "persons" as including bodies politic and corporate was retroactively withdrawn when the federal statutes were revised in 1874.
-See T. Durant, Report to Joint Committee on Revision of Laws 2 (1873).
+See Report to the Joint Committee on the Revision of the Laws 2 (1873).
 Only two months after presumptively designating bodies politic and corporate as "persons," Congress chose the word "persons" for § 1 of the Civil Rights Act.
 For the purpose of determining Congress' intent in using this term, it cannot be decisive that, three years later, it withdrew this presumption.
 In fact, both the majority and dissent in Monell emphasized the 1871 version of the Dictionary Act, but neither saw fit even to mention the 1874 revision of this statute.
-436 U.S., at 688-689, and nn.
-51, 53 (opinion for the Court); id., at 719 (REHNQUIST, J., dissenting).
+436 U. S., at 688-689, and nn.
+51 & 53 (opinion for the Court); id., at 719 (REHNQUIST, J., dissenting).
 Even in cases, moreover, where no statutory definition of the word "persons" is available, we have not hesitated to include bodies politic and corporate within that category.
 See Stanley v.
 Schwalby, 147 U. S. 508, 517 (1893) ("the word 'person' in the statute would include [the States] as a body politic and corporate"); Ohio v.
-Helvering, 292 U.S. 360, 370 (1934); United States v.
+Helvering, 292 U. S. 360, 370 (1934); United States v.
 Shirey, 359 U. S. 255, 257, n.
 2 (1959).